cch71/smugmug_syncer/README.md

 `SMUGMUG_SYNC_LOCATION` - Can be used instead of the --syncto arg `SMUGMUG_SYNC_WORKERS` - Number of parallel SmugMug req to make default is 1

+`SMUGMUG_SYNC_MODELS_DIR` - Directory that holds the data models for the facial recognition/tagging functionality

 _A .env file can be created in the working directory that contains these as well._

 ## License